-Again the uncertainty of the much discussed modalities of Regulation 28 to the Pension Fund Act (in terms of which each fund must invest 25% (2012 - 35%) of its total fund in "Namibian" assets, with certain prescriptive minimums and prudential maximums) continued and brings closer the intended 10% by 2017 of dual listed stock that qualify as Namibian assets.
+Again the uncertainty of the much discussed modalities of Regulation 28 to the Pension Fund Act prescribing 35% of its total fund in Domestic assets, has brought us closer to 10% by 2017 of dual listed stock that qualify as Namibian assets.
 It is clear localised products are required to fill the void, as the current investment in dual listed stocks decline.
 The long-term effect on the NSX on the reduction in the dual listed percentage of assets is impossible to determine at this stage.
-As shown in the Management Commentary the traded value primary listed equities (local trades) amounted to 4.06% of the total trades.
+As shown in the Management Commentary the traded value primary listed equities (local trades) amounted to 6.15% of the total trades.
+2018 is likely to see the Domestic assets increase to 45%.

 The NSX remains confident it has and will continue to serve the Namibian market well and has sufficient reserves to weather any competitive environment.
-The total of Government debt securities at the end of 2016 is N\$ 39.119 billion up from N\$ 9.982 billion at the end of 2010 plus N\$ 17.1 billion (at exchange rate of 31 December 2016) internationally and N\$ 750 million listed on the JSE.
+The total of Government debt securities at the end of 2017 is N\$ 46.387 billion (N\$ 28.400 billion Government bonds and N\$ 17.987 billion treasury bills) up from N\$ 9.982 billion at the end of 2010 plus N\$ 15.4 billion (at exchange rate of 31 December 2017) internationally and N\$ 750 million listed on the JSE.
 This may have deflected investments from the exchange as did the introduction of Regulation 29 to the Pension Fund Act.
 The NSX believes that the unlisted investments (Reg 29) are inherently riskier than listed investments where corporate governance and disclosures are in keeping with best practices and subjected to transparent price discovery.